A novel method for calculating relative free energy of similar molecules in two environments

 In the terminology of the field removing the long range energy terms is called \emph{decoupling} and the decoupled atoms are called \emph{dummy}.
 In this context we can call the different subsystem \emph{dummy subsystem} since we can keep the internal energy terms in the different subsystem constant in the transformation.
 In addition, in some cases in binding the long range terms between the different subsystem and the common environment (water) may be kept constant and may have a small effect on the free energy.
 However, this assumes that the water molecules that are interacting with the different subsystem are weakly interacting with the common submolecule and is therefore not recommended in the general case.

-In standard molecular modeling the force field parameters of the common subsystems are identical (see for example Table 1 in Ref. \cite{liu1996estimating}), and hence the common subsystems are identical.
+In standard molecular modeling the force field parameters of the common subsystems are identical, and hence the common subsystems are identical.
 In Fig. \ref{fig:TolueneTransformedFreeEnergy} a scheme of the free energies of the transformed replicas of Toluene in vacuum and water environments are presented.
 It can be seen that in both environments the free energy of the transformed replica can be decomposed into the free energy of the common and the different subsystems.
 The free energy of the different subsystem is equal in the two environments since it effectively does not interact with the rest of the system.

 To summarize the following terms can remain constant in the transformation and yield an exact calculation, \emph{independently} of the potential function: \begin{enumerate} \item Bond stretching and bond angle terms. \item Dihedral energy terms, as long as terms that involve atoms from the two submolecules are associated with two covalent bonds in the common submolecule (e.g $\mathbf{r}_k$ and $\mathbf{r}_{k-1}$).\ \item Potential terms that involve only atoms of the different subsystem. \end{enumerate}